johnlohjy/HuggingFace_AudioCourse/Unit 1/Intro to Audio Data.md

 Just as with a regular spectrogram, it’s common practice to express the strength of the mel frequency components in decibels.
 This is commonly referred to as a log-mel spectrogram, because the conversion to decibels involves a logarithmic operation

 Compared to a standard spectrogram, a mel spectrogram can capture more meaningful features of the audio signal for human perception, making it a popular choice in tasks such as speech recognition, speaker identification, and music genre classification

+Y-Axis
+- Mel Scale: The Y-axis represents frequency, but instead of using the standard linear scale (measured in hertz, Hz), it uses the mel scale.
+The mel scale is designed to mimic the way humans perceive pitch.
+In human hearing, we are more sensitive to lower frequencies (like bass sounds) and less sensitive to higher frequencies (like treble sounds).
+The mel scale compresses higher frequencies and stretches lower frequencies to reflect this sensitivity.
+The Y-axis shows these mel-scaled frequencies.
+Lower positions on the Y-axis correspond to lower-pitched sounds, while higher positions correspond to higher-pitched sounds.
+Represents frequency, but on the mel scale.
+Lower on the axis represents lower frequencies, while higher represents higher frequencies.
+The mel scale adjusts the spacing of frequencies to better reflect how humans hear sound, with lower frequencies spaced more widely and higher frequencies more compressed.
+- Logarithmic: On a mel spectrogram, lower frequencies are spaced farther apart, while higher frequencies are more closely packed.
+This is because the mel scale is approximately logarithmic, which means that as frequency increases, larger changes in frequency are required for a change to be perceived by the human ear.
+Represents time.
+Moving from left to right corresponds to progressing through the audio signal in time.
+- Colour: The colors in the mel spectrogram indicate how strong or weak a particular frequency component is at a specific time.
+Different colors in a mel spectrogram represent the amplitude or intensity of the frequencies in the audio signal.

+X-Axis
+- Time: The X-axis represents time.
+It shows how the frequency content of the audio signal changes over time.
+As you move from left to right along the X-axis, you are moving forward in time.
+Each vertical slice of the spectrogram corresponds to a specific moment in time.